wagesj45/butterflow-ui/README.md

 ## Code Documentation

 **butterflow-ui** is [fully documented](https://wagesj45.github.io/butterflow-ui) via [Sandcastle](https://github.com/EWSoftware/SHFB).
 You can find generated documents to help you contribute to the project in the [documentation section](https://wagesj45.github.io/butterflow-ui).

+## Donations

+If you would like to donate to the development of **butterflow-ui**, please direct you donation to my [PayPal.Me](https://www.paypal.me/wagesj45) page.
+You can also donate Ethereum [to my wallet](https://etherscan.io/address/0x917f3d67e2a7ec8884d241118ee829af57cc4afd).